AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-getting-started.md

 * **Zugriff:** Ihr [!DNL Audience Manager] Berater stellt Ihnen eine Client-ID und einen Schlüssel zur Verfügung, mit dem Sie Anforderungen erstellen [!DNL API] können.

 * **Dokumentation und Codebeispiele:** *Kursiv gedruckter Text* stellt eine Variable dar, die Sie beim Erstellen oder Empfangen [!DNL API] von Daten bereitstellen oder weitergeben.
-Ersetzen *Sie Text mit Kursivschrift* durch Ihren eigenen Code, Parameter oder andere erforderliche Informationen.
+Replace *italicised* text with your own code, parameters, or other required information.

-## Recommendations: Generische API-Benutzer erstellen {#requirements}
+## Recommendations: Create a Generic API User {#requirements}

-Wir empfehlen Ihnen, ein separates technisches Benutzerkonto für die Arbeit mit Audience Manager [!DNL API]zu erstellen.
-Dies ist ein generisches Konto, das nicht an einen bestimmten Benutzer in Ihrer Organisation gebunden oder mit ihm verknüpft ist.
-Diese Art [!DNL API] von Benutzerkonto hilft Ihnen dabei, 2 Dinge zu erreichen:
+We recommend you create a separate, technical user account for working with the Audience Manager [!DNL API]s.
+This is a generic account that is not tied to or associated with a specific user in your organization.
+This type of [!DNL API] user account helps you accomplish 2 things:

-* Identifizieren Sie, welche Service-Aufrufe der [!DNL API] Dienst aufruft (z.
-B. Aufrufe aus Ihren Apps, die unsere [!DNL API]oder anderen Tools, die [!DNL API] Anforderungen tätigen).
+* Identify what service is calling the [!DNL API] (e.g., calls from your apps that use our [!DNL API]s or from other tools that make [!DNL API] requests).
-* Stellen Sie unterbrechungsfreien Zugriff auf [!DNL API]die s.
-Ein mit einer bestimmten Person verbundenes Konto kann gelöscht werden, wenn sie Ihr Unternehmen verlassen.
-Dadurch wird verhindert, dass Sie mit dem verfügbaren [!DNL API] Code arbeiten.
+* Provide uninterrupted access to the [!DNL API]s.
+An account tied to a specific person may be deleted when they leave your company.
+This will prevent you from working with the available [!DNL API] code.
 Ein generisches Konto, das nicht an einen bestimmten Mitarbeiter gebunden ist, hilft Ihnen dabei, dieses Problem zu vermeiden.

-Als Beispiel oder Anwendungsfall für diesen Kontotyp möchten wir einige Segmente auf einmal mit den [Massenverwaltungstools ändern](../../reference/bulk-management-tools/bulk-management-intro.md).
-Hierfür muss Ihr Benutzerkonto [!DNL API] Zugriff haben.
-Anstatt einem bestimmten Benutzer Berechtigungen hinzuzufügen, erstellen Sie ein nicht spezifisches [!DNL API] Benutzerkonto, das über die entsprechenden Anmeldeinformationen, Schlüssel und geheimen Schlüssel verfügt, um [!DNL API] Aufrufe durchzuführen.
-Dies ist auch hilfreich, wenn Sie Ihre eigenen Anwendungen entwickeln, die den Audience Manager [!DNL API]verwenden.
+As an example or use case for this type of account, let's say you want to change a lot of segments at once with the [Bulk Management Tools](../../reference/bulk-management-tools/bulk-management-intro.md).
+Well, to do this, your user account needs [!DNL API] access.
+Rather than add permissions to a specific user, create a non-specific, [!DNL API] user account that has the appropriate credentials, key, and secret to make [!DNL API] calls.
+This is also useful if you develop your own applications that use the Audience Manager [!DNL API]s.

-Arbeiten Sie mit Ihrem Audience Manager-Berater zusammen, um ein generisches, [!DNL API]einziges Benutzerkonto einzurichten.
+Work with your Audience Manager consultant to set up a generic, [!DNL API]-only user account.

-## Oauth-Authentifizierung {#oauth}
+## OAuth Authentication {#oauth}

-Der Audience Manager [!UICONTROL REST API] befolgt [!DNL OAuth 2.0] Standards für die Token-Authentifizierung und -verlängerung.
-Die folgenden Abschnitte beschreiben, wie Sie die s [!DNL API]authentifizieren und mit ihnen arbeiten können.
+The Audience Manager [!UICONTROL REST API] follows [!DNL OAuth 2.0] standards for token authentication and renewal.
+The sections below describe how to authenticate and start working with the [!DNL API]s.

-## Kennwortauthentifizierungsarbeitsablauf {#password-authentication-workflow}
+## Password Authentication Workflow {#password-authentication-workflow}

 <!-- oath-authentication.xml -->

-Sicherer Zugriff auf Passwortauthentifizierung unser [!DNL REST API].
-Die unten stehenden Schritte beschreiben den Arbeitsablauf für die Kennwortauthentifizierung von einem [!DNL JSON] Kunden in Ihrem Browser.
+Password authentication secure access our [!DNL REST API].
+The steps below outline the workflow for password authentication from a [!DNL JSON] client in your browser.

 >[!TIP]
 >